francescoagati/livescript-continuation/README.md

-An expmeriment for using Continuation-passing style with livescript.
+An expmeriment for using Continuation-passing style with livescript using [livescript](http://livescript.net/) and [continuation.js](https://github.com/BYVoid/continuation)

 config: